UPDATE: Four men travel to scene of attempted murder, police say - Jamaica Beacon

 The JCF told The Beacon that the crime was committed by four men who travelled to and from the crime scene on two bikes.

-It added that, according to reports from the police in Lluidas Vale, one of the four men entered the bar posing as a customer.
+It added that one of the four gunmen entered the bar posing as a customer.

 Five shot were fired, the JCF added.

-Sources said the bartender may not have been the gunmen’s target, and that the shooting is probably linked to another person connected to the bar.
-The police have not confirmed any of those theories.
+Sources stated that the bartender may not have been the gunmen’s target, adding that the shooting may be linked to another incident that involves a person connected to the bar.
+The police have not confirmed those theories.

 ALSO READ: Bartender shot in Lluidas Vale